vmware-archive/AndroidIntelliJStarter/README.md

 - Set up robolectric either by keeping the read-only submodule for HEAD or forking.
 See "3.
 Robolectric" below
 - **Open IntelliJ 10.5 or higher**
+- Import IntelliJ Settings: File => Import Settings => YourProject/support/IntellijSettings.jar.
+Restart IntelliJ.
-- Set up or fix the global SDKs if they are broken
+- Import Settings should have fixed the globals Project SDKs.
+Fix them if they are still broken.
-- Set up or fix the Module SKDs for YourProject and Robolectric if they are broken.
+- Import Settings should have fixed the Module SDKs.
+Fix them if they are still broken.
 - Run Unit Tests, Robolectric Unit Tests, and launch StarterApp and make sure they work.
 - At least glace at the stuff below about robojuice, C2DM, gp and gpp, forking robolectric, etc.